Business Plan

 Executive Summary

-- In the Fabry therapy, GT-GLA-S03 was clinically demonstrated to replace a lifetime of biweekly intravenous infusions with a single outpatient procedure delivering at least five years of durable therapeutic benefit.
+- In the Fabry therapy, GT-GLA-S03 was clinically demonstrated by our co-founders' investigator-initiated clinical pilot study in Canada (NCT02800070) to replace a lifetime of biweekly intravenous infusions with a single outpatient procedure delivering at least five years of durable therapeutic benefit.

 - Clinical advantages are three: